William J. Adams, Jr. & Marijane E. Adams Scholarship

 The recipient of the grant is selected by the P-120 Student Organizations Committee.
 The committee reserves the right to not award the scholarship during a particular year.
 The recipient will be notified in early June.
 Publicity surrounding the scholarship winner will occur in a fall issue of Inside ASABE and by press release.

 A student may apply to more than one scholarship, as long as all requirements are met.
+All essays must be original.
 Only one ASABE Foundation funded scholarship will be granted to any one student per academic year.

 Entry Deadline: March 15